great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/checkpoints/manage_checkpoints.md

 4. Copy the code snippet and then close the **Edit Checkpoint** dialog.

-5. Paste the the code snippet into Jupyter Notebook and then edit the Checkpoint configuration.
+5. Paste the the code snippet into a Python interpreter and then edit the Checkpoint configuration.

 6. Run the following code to update the Checkpoint configuration: